Why you can trust Jerry

 Clean your sink drain: Sometimes food particles and pieces get stuck in your drain, creating a potential breeding ground for fruit flies.
 If you know that your sink drain harbors fruit flies, take steps to clean it properly.

 Pour a pot of boiling soapy water down your drain to kill any live fruit flies and wash them and their eggs down the drain.
 Also, make sure to scrub the inside of the basin of your sink.

-- Store produce correctly: Cover your fruit, if in a bowl; place it in a closed brown paper bag; or place it in the refrigerator.
+Store produce correctly: Cover your fruit, if it's in a bowl.
+You can also put it in a closed brown paper bag or place it in the refrigerator.

 Also, make sure to take your trash out on a daily basis or take any discarded fruit directly to a compost bin outside.